 The OCB primary channel is designated by the primary channel parameter of the radio environment vector in MA- UNITDATA.request primitive (see Clause 5.3.2 (Radio environment request vector)).

-An NGV STA transmitting a 20 MHz NGV PPDU or 20 MHz non-NGV duplicate PPDUs shall contend for the medium using EDCAF(#CID 1422) as defined in 10.2.3.2 (HCF contention based channel access (EDCA)) and 10.3 (DCF) 10.3.2 (Procedures common to the DCF and EDCAF) (#CID 1422) based on the medium sensing results of two contiguous 10 MHz channels, OCB primary channel and OCB secondary channel in an NGV 20 MHz channel.
+An NGV STA transmitting a 20 MHz NGV PPDU or 20 MHz non-NGV duplicate PPDUs shall contend for the medium using EDCAF(#CID 1422) as defined in 10.23.2 (HCF contention based channel access (EDCA)) and 10.3 (DCF) 10.3.2 (Procedures common to the DCF and EDCAF) (#CID 1422) based on the medium sensing results of two contiguous 10 MHz channels, OCB primary channel and OCB secondary channel in an NGV 20 MHz channel.
 An NGV STA performing 20 MHz channel access determines that the 20 MHz medium is idle only if both of OCB primary channel and OCB secondary channel are sensed idle.if all of the following conditions are met:

 The CS mechanism (see 10.3.2.1 (CS mechanism)) indicates that OCB primary channel is idle and